 One such Spirit filled commoner was Ammon Hennacy (1893-1970).
-Ammon described himself as a person who “does not depend upon bullets or ballots to achieve his ideal; he achieves his ideal daily by … facing a decadent, confused, and dying world” with Christian Anarchy (to be Christ-like” and to “volunteer for good”).
+Ammon described himself as a person who “does not depend upon bullets or ballots to achieve his ideal; he achieves his ideal daily by … facing a decadent, confused, and dying world” with Christian Anarchy (It means being Christ-like and to “volunteer for good”).
 Ammon’s witness took shape in Catholic Worker houses.
 He spent his life, labor, and resources in soup kitchens and homeless shelters.
 As he went about co-creating the peaceful Community of God he was disturbing the peace of Caesar.
 He was therefore periodically arrested.
 The arrests varied – for not paying federal income tax because it is used for war or for not cooperating with defense drills that taught people that to duck and cover was a survival technique in nuclear war.
 When Ammon was hauled before the rulers of his age, the usual charge set against him was disturbing the peace.
 His usual response was: “I’m not disturbing the peace.
 I’m disturbing the war.”

 Prayer: “Let nothing disturb you.
 Let nothing frighten you.”
 “Christ has no body now on earth but yours; no hands but yours; no feet but yours.
 Yours are the eyes through which the compassion of Christ must look out on the world.
 Yours are the feet with which Christ is to go about doing good.
 Yours are the hands with which Christ is to bless all the people.”
 (Teresa of Avila)